-Germany and the Netherlands enjoy wide-ranging, close and friendly bilateral relations at the level of both government and civil society.
+Germany and the Netherlands enjoy wide-ranging, close and friendly relations at the level of both government and civil society.
 There are intensive contacts between their members of government and parliament at national and Land level.
-The Dutch royal couple, His Majesty King Willem-Alexander and Her Majesty Queen Máxima, visited Bremen on 6 March 2019 and Land Mecklenburg-Western Pomerania and Land Brandenburg from 20 to 22 May 2019.
-On 9 July 2020, Federal Chancellor Angela Merkel held talks in Berlin with Netherlands Prime Minister Mark Rutte.
+Regular visits and encounters take place, also at the highest level.
+The Prime Minister of the Netherlands, Mark Rutte, most recently visited Federal Chancellor Olaf Scholz in Berlin on 13 January 2022.
+Traditionally, the President of the Bundesrat in office visits the Netherlands and receives a top-level welcome – most recently Minister President Bodo Ramelow on 23 March 2022.
+The King and Queen of the Netherlands came to Berlin on a state visit from 5 to 7 July 2021.
+On 5 May 2021, Federal Chancellor Angela Merkel was the first German head of government to give a speech on the occasion of the anniversary of the liberation of the Netherlands from German occupation.
 Intergovernmental consultations took place in Berlin for the third time on 2 October 2019.
 The Netherlands is one of Germany’s closest bilateral, EU and multilateral partners.

-Bilateral cultural relations between Germany and the Netherlands are very intensive.
-There is close cooperation and exchange between organisations and people involved in vocational training, education, research and culture.
-Around 23,000 Germans study in the Netherlands.
-They account for 25 percent of all international students and are the largest group of students from abroad, ahead of those from Italy and China.
+Cultural relations between Germany and the Netherlands are very intensive.
+Cooperation and exchange between organisations and people involved in vocational training, education, research and culture is close.
+Around 24,000 Germans study in the Netherlands, making up 20% of all foreign students.